 Related to the non-GAAP adjustments for income taxes, during the first quarter of 2020 we recorded a \$27 million tax charge related to the revaluation of certain intellectual property rights, pursuant to a non-U.S. advance pricing agreement.
-Due to the improved financial outlook during the second quarter of 2020, we reversed \$2 million of the revaluation charge.
-In connection with U.S. tax reform, we recorded a charge for \$2 million for the thirteen weeks ended August 3, 2019.
+During the second and third quarter of 2020, we performed quarterly valuations and due to the improved financial outlook we reduced the charge by \$2 million and \$1 million, respectively.
+In connection with U.S. tax reform, we recorded a charge for \$2 million for the thirty-nine weeks ended November 2, 2019.
 The charge reflected an adjustment to U.S. tax on foreign income.